impresoras-3d-resina

 Types of Resin Printers

 Within the family of resin printers, there are different technologies.
-Some of them are,
+Some of them are:

-A modern variant of DLP, MSLA printers use an LCD screen as a mask to control the UV light.
+A modern variant of DLP, MSLA printers use an LCD screen as a mask to control UV light.

 Comparison with FDM Printers

-FeatureResin PrintersFDM Printers
+CharacteristicResin PrintersFDM Printers

 DetailExtremely highModerate

-SurfaceSmooth and uniformVisible layer marks
+SurfaceSmooth and uniformVisible layer lines

 SpeedFast for small partsSlower

-Material CostsHighLow
+Material CostHighLow

 Print SizeLimitedLarger

-Piece StrengthLowHigh
+Part StrengthLowHigh

 How Does a Resin Printer Work?